gmlewis/bible-codes/README.md

 ## Summary

-Unfortunately, I was unable to duplicate the findings in the above book as you can also verify by running:
+Unfortunately, I was unable to duplicate the findings in the book as you can also verify by running:

 ```bash